 LeMoyne-Owen College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-40976; Telephone number 404-679-4501) to award the baccalaureate degree.
-Its education program is accredited by the National Council for Accreditation of Teacher Education.
+The Teacher Education program at LeMoyne-Owen College is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
+This accreditation covers initial teacher preparation programs at LeMoyne-Owen.
 LeMoyne-Owen College is a member of the American Association of Colleges of Teacher Education and is approved to offer programs leading to licensure by the Tennessee State Department of Education.